MahdJudeh/CSC4330-Project-Challenge/ChallengeMe_SSD.md

         <li>	Overview
 <p>ChallengeMe! is a project which at its center desires to be a location for users to participate in challenges and submit challenges for others to complete in an internet community.
 It is intended to be simple to navigate and have a user interface that does not require over 10 minutes to learn.
 The website will provide a view of all of the available challenges and allow users to sort between challenges based on their popularity, newness, or trendiness.
 The user can click on a challenge to view it.
 The user can sign up to gain the ability to vote on challenges and submit challenges, as well as vote on videos and submit videos.
 Once logged in, the user will have the previously mentioned features as well the ability to logout and view their account information.
 If the user sees an illegal post that user can report that challenge/video.
 Moderator users should be able to purge posts with a click and the system should remove the post from a database.
 The user will also have the option to compare their total points against other users to check their ranking.</p></li>
         <li>	View
 <p>This will provide the entire graphical user interface.
-These are the subsystems used: view, submit challenge, submit video, vote challenge, vote video, login, logout, signup, report, delete, and sort challenges(hot, top, new).</p> <li>
+These are the subsystems used: view, submit challenge, submit video, vote challenge, vote video, login, logout, signup, report, delete, and sort challenges(hot, top, new).</p> </li>
         <li>	Model
 <p>This will store all of the information relevant to the how the view is displayed.
 This will contain all of the user’s account information in our service, all of the challenges submitted to the website, and all of the videos submitted.
-This will also contain the html and css of the webpage.</p><li>
+This will also contain the html and css of the webpage.</p></li>
         <li>	Controller
 <p>This architectural component will make the calls for data to update the view and take inputs from the view to update the model.</p></li>
    </ol>